yo252yo/rensdemons/levels/demo/man.md

 In addition to keeping the code clean, I thought I'd write this little guide for anyone curious.
 Also, it's probably **necessary to beat the demo**.

-## WINNING THE DEMO
+## WINNING

 In the demo of Ren's Demons, you control different children in various cities in a desolate kingdom.
 You are stuck in a neverending cycle of pain and cruelty, as these children need to be sacrificed to the Goddess to protect the cities.
+The main game also deals with cycles of suffering.

-In order to beat the demo, you need to **break this cycle**.
-One option is of course to close the game and move away, but it's not very satisfactory, is it :)
+In order to beat the game, you need to **break this cycle**.
 Fortunately, this engine has a built-in solution to destroy all the demons and the suffering they cause in one go.
-You can trigger it from any js **console**, including the one at the top of the mountain, by calling the module **Wipe Inside Negativity** (W.I.N.).
+You can trigger it from any js **console**, including the one in the game, by calling the module **Wipe Inside Negativity** (W.I.N.).
 In js, it's done by **typing**:

 `win()`

 ## DOCUMENTATION

-The code is organized in modules (global singletons), here are a few example commands:
+If you feel like creating new universes or adventures, I've done my best to make this code clean.
+It is organized in modules (global singletons), here are a few example commands:

 |                                               |                                   |
 |-----------------------------------------------|-----------------------------------|